1. Home

 In either form of solar PPA, you pay for the amount of solar electricity your home consumes rather than a fixed monthly lease payment.
 Solar PPA rates are typically locked in at prices lower than average utility bill electricity costs.

-Although you should weigh the pros and cons of leasing solar panels for your own circumstances, the structure has several advantages and disadvantages overall.
-It is best to weigh multiple contract structures to determine what will provide the most savings and value for your home.
+You should weigh the pros and cons of leasing solar panels for your own circumstances.
+It’s best to weigh multiple contracts to determine what will provide the most savings and value.

 A table showing the pros and cons of solar leases